papiche/Astroport.ONE/IA/COOKIE_SYSTEM.md

 ## Overview

-The `/api/fileupload` endpoint supports automatic detection and organization of cookie files for any website domain.
+The `/api/fileupload` endpoint supports automatic detection and organization of **single-domain** cookie files.
 Cookies are stored as **hidden files** (with leading dot) for better security and privacy.

 ## Features

-✅ **Multi-Domain Support**: Automatically detects and organizes cookies by domain
+✅ **Single-Domain Only**: Each cookie file must contain cookies for one domain only
 ✅ **Hidden Files**: All cookies saved with leading dot (`.youtube.com.cookie`, `.leboncoin.fr.cookie`)
 ✅ **Auto-Detection**: Recognizes Netscape HTTP Cookie File format
 ✅ **Domain Extraction**: Parses cookie content to identify the source domain
 ✅ **MULTIPASS Compatible**: Cookies stored in EMAIL-based MULTIPASS directories
+❌ **No Multi-Domain**: Multi-domain cookie files are rejected (export per-domain cookies)

 ## Directory Structure